Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Introduction

-Recent advances in data-driven methods, such as deep learning, are impacting various science and engineering fields and are also found in urban CFD simulations.
-Surrogate modeling, which replaces physics-based models with data-driven models, includes several approaches, such as reduced-order models \citep{Xiao+2019BAE, Heaney+2022FP}, graph neural networks \citep{Shao+2023BAE}, and Fourier neural operators \citep{Peng+2024BAE}.
-These models predict three-dimensional (3D) airflows around buildings in a recursive manner, where the predictions for the current time step are input for the next step.
-On the other hand, there are also useful methods that do not conduct predictions over time.
-For example, using instantaneous sensor data at limited locations, a generative adversarial network (GAN) can estimate the flow field at that time \citep{Hu+2024BAE}.
-Additionally, a convolutional neural network (CNN) can estimate the steady airflow around buildings from their 3D information \citep{Lu+2023GRL}.
-Apart from these surrogate modelings, there are also hybrids that combine physics-based and data-driven models, with a typical example being super-resolution.
+\redA{Recently, efficient numerical methods based on deep learning have been proposed for simulating urban flow fields \citep[e.g.,][]{Wang+2023UC}.
+One of the major applications is surrogate modeling, which accelerates simulations by replacing physics-based models with neural networks (NNs).
+These surrogate models encompass several types of networks,} such as reduced-order models \citep{Xiao+2019BAE, Heaney+2022FP}, graph neural networks \citep{Shao+2023BAE}, and Fourier neural operators \citep{Peng+2024BAE}.
+These models predict street-scale airflows in a recursive manner, where the predictions for the current time step are used as input for the next step.
+There are also \redA{surrogate models} that do not conduct predictions over time.
+For example, using instantaneous sensor data \redA{from streets}, a generative adversarial network can estimate the flow field at that time \citep{Hu+2024BAE}.
+Additionally, a convolutional neural network (CNN) can estimate the steady airflow from building distributions \citep{Lu+2023GRL}.
+Apart from these surrogate models, there are also hybrid approaches that combine physics-based and data-driven models, with a typical example being super-resolution.

-Super-resolution (SR) methods have been used not only for urban flows \citep{Onishi+2019SOLA, Yasuda2022BAE, Yasuda+2023BAE, Wu+2021GRL, Teufel2023} but also for larger-scale (e.g., climate-scale) flows \citep{Rodrigues+2018IEEE, Wang+2021GMD, Sekiyama+2023AIES, Oyama+2023SR, McGibbon+2024GRL}, and even beyond fluid dynamics, for condensed matter physics \citep{Shiina+2021SR} and cosmology \citep{Ramanah+2020MNRAS}.
-Originally, SR is a technique for enhancing image resolution and has been studied in computer vision.
-The success of neural networks (NNs) for SR \citep{Chauhan+2023IEEE, Lepcha+2023IF} has led to an increasing number of applications in fluid dynamics.
-These applications include not only simulation acceleration but also various other techniques, such as data compression, as detailed in a recent review \citep{Fukami+2023TCFD}.
+\redA{Super-resolution (SR), originally a technique for enhancing image resolution, has been applied to accelerate CFD simulations in urban areas \citep[e.g.,][]{Onishi+2019SOLA, Teufel2023}.
+This acceleration method, referred to as the SR simulation method, has been developed for various fluid systems.}